-Having an old-fashioned board game night with friends is a great way to pass an evening.
+Having an old-fashioned board game night with friends is a great way to pass an evening on a no spend weekend.
 Dig them out of that closet (you know what I’m talking about) and have some light snacks on hand while you play.

 14. Check For Programs at Your Library

 Libraries seriously are the frugal family’s best friend.
 You might be surprised to discover that your local library has free programs for kids of all ages.
 We have a great local library that has hosted activities for kids including stuffed animal sleepovers, gingerbread house building, and “drive-in” movie nights.

 Pack up some sandwiches and head out to a local park for a weekend picnic.
 Or you can drag a kiddie table outside and have a picnic in your backyard like we do.
 Either way, eating outside is novel and a fun way to mix it up during a no spend weekend.

 What did we do before we had Youtube videos at our fingertips?
 You can really learn anything from Youtube, though I wouldn’t recommend cutting your own hair after seeing how easy it looked on Youtube (yes, I know from experience).
 You can learn origami with the kids, or how to play chess, or how to do fancy braids, all for free.